overture-stack/SONG/song-docs/source/introduction.rst

 4. Publishing Metadata (SONG)

-The following diagram summarized the steps involved in successful data submission using SONG and score-client:
+The following diagram summarized the steps involved in successful data submission using SONG and SCORE:

 .. image:: song-workflow.svg
    :width: 75%